MontiCore/monticore/README.md

       symbol VarDeclaration                = Type?
 Name "=" Expression }

+The grammar language has a variety of mechanisms to define new nonterminals using constants "!", brackets "(..)", optionals "?", lists "*", repetitions "(..||..)+", etc.
-There grammar builds an extended version of Statemachines reusing existing grammar components, here `Statemachine`, `Types`, and `SetExpressions`.
+The grammar builds an extended version of Statemachines reusing existing grammar components, here `Statemachine`, `Types`, and `SetExpressions`.
 The grammar has 5 productions introducing 4 new nonterminals and overwriting `Transition` (which is inherited from `Statemachine`). `Transition` becomes an optional `Expression?` as